The Vatican is a state-like entity. Legal personality of state-like entities. International legal status of the subjects of the federation

 • CONCLUSION

-There are no separate monographs or dissertations devoted to the concept, international legal personality and other issues of the status of state-like entities in Russia.
-This factor is an additional incentive for a more detailed study of this issue, actualizes the work, gives it an innovative character.
+There are no separate monographic or dissertation works devoted to the concept, international legal personality and other issues of the status of state-like entities in Russia.
+This factor is an additional incentive for more detailed study this issue, updates the work, gives it an innovative character.

-Understanding the complexity of writing this term paper in the almost complete absence of special literature, nevertheless, we set it as the goal of determining the international legal status and identifying the essential characteristics of state-like entities.
+Understanding the complexity of writing this course work in practical terms complete absence specialized literature, however, we set its goal to determine the international legal status and identify the essential characteristics of state-like entities.

-In this regard, the following questions are put forward as tasks, firstly, the analysis of existing scientific and other sources in order to determine the signs and give a definition of a state-like entity, secondly, to identify certain aspects of their international legal personality, and thirdly, to determine the various aspects their international legal activities and, fourthly, the study of individual state-like entities, both existing in the past and existing to this day.
+In this regard, the tasks put forward are: firstly, the analysis of existing scientific and other sources in order to determine the characteristics and give a definition of a state-like entity, secondly, to identify certain aspects of their international legal personality, and thirdly, to determine the various aspects their international legal activities and, fourthly, the study of individual state-like entities, both existing in the past and existing to this day.

-Structurally, the work is divided into paragraphs in accordance with the logical sequence of presentation of the material, which will allow you to fully solve the tasks and, ultimately, achieve the goal of this work ("https: // site", 18).
+Structurally, the work is divided into paragraphs in accordance with the logical sequence of presentation of the material, which will allow us to fully solve the tasks and, ultimately, achieve the goal of this work ("https://site", 18).

-The first paragraph will cover general issues relating to all state-like entities: concepts, identification of signs, definition of essential characteristics, analysis of approaches in understanding, identification of differences from other subjects of international law.
+The first paragraph will highlight general issues relating to all state-like entities: concepts, identifying features, defining essential characteristics, analyzing approaches to understanding, identifying differences from other subjects of international law.
 The following paragraphs will cover these issues in relation to individual state-like entities, detailing them and identifying the features of specific state-like entities.

 The sources used in this work are very diverse.
-In addition to the traditional - educational and specialized literature - we used acts of an international legal nature, including international treaties that determine the status of a particular state-like entity, the basic laws of these entities, as well as official sources from the servers of state-like entities posted by on the Internet.
+In addition to the traditional ones - educational and specialized literature - we used acts of an international legal nature, including international treaties that determine the status of a particular state-like entity, the basic laws of these entities, as well as official sources from servers of state-like entities located on the Internet.

 All this is aimed at one thing - achieving the goal of the course work outlined above.